ICA Recruiting Volunteers for Board of Directors

 - Skills/Capability/Experience Assessment

-ICA is an organization that values difference in background, perspective, beliefs, and traditions.
+ICA is an organization that values diversity in background, perspective, beliefs, and traditions.
 ICA does not discriminate against any individual because of race, ethnicity, gender, sexual orientation, age, creed, physical ability, and/or national origin.

 The Governance Committee will oversee the call for applications and Director selection process which involves:

-September 9 – Close call for applications
+May 31 – Close call for applications

-September 10-18 – Review applications
+June – Review applications

-September 19-20 – Interview candidates
+July – Interview candidates

-October – Finalize selection for Board review
+August– Finalize selection for Board review

-October 31 – New Board member selection(s) announced
+October – New Board member selection(s) announced